opendatatrentino/OpenDataRise/README.md

 </p>

 **Project status**: Developing - currently we are prototyping using Freebase as reconciliation service.
+A demo of the prototype can be <a href="https://docs.google.com/file/d/0B3zPB8ad298hWEYxZ2VMX0p5a0k" target="_blank">watched in this video</a>

 **Additions to OpenRefine:**: